imagendaryStudio/ImGui-for-Blueprints/README.md

 Right now, I use this repo for my personal projects as a quick way of creating Debugers.

-# Content added by this fork:
+# Files added by this fork:
 https://github.com/sleeptightAnsiC/ImGui-for-Blueprints/tree/master/Content

 https://github.com/sleeptightAnsiC/ImGui-for-Blueprints/tree/master/Source/ImGui/BP